WokFriedE/CheckMate/README.md

 8.  (epic) Event Request System
     1. Accept / Reject Event
       - Title: Event System - Organizer Process Event
-      - User Story: A staff member (organizer) wants to approve an event from a student, a week in advanced, to take out a bunch of items.
+      - User Story: A staff member (organizer) wants to approve an event from a student, a week in advance, to take out a bunch of items.
       - Story Points: 2
       - DOR:
         - The organizer should be able to approve or deny event requests on their dashboard.
-        - The items should be marked for out of service for that due date and prevent future use.
+        - The items should be marked as out of service for that due date and prevent future use.
     2. Create Event
     - Title: Event System - Create Event
-      - User Story: A student leader wants to request a bunch of materials for a future event next week, so they search for the Makerspace and select the required items, date, and any other settings.
+      - User Story: A student leader wants to request a bunch of materials for a future event next week.
+They search for the Makerspace and select the required items, date, and any other settings.
       - Story Points: 3
       - DOR:
         - The request should be sent to an organizer.
         - User should be able to request an event from the organization search.
         - User should be able to set settings for the event in the request.
 9.  (epic)Email Service
     1. Email users/organizer for overdue items
         - Title: Email Overdue Items
-      - User Story: A student with an overdue soldering iron will be emailed notifying them that they are late and will bring them to the punishment page.
+        - User Story: A student with an overdue soldering iron will be emailed, notifying them that they are late and directing them to the punishment page.
         - Story Points: 5
         - DOR:
           -  Email the organizer and the user that an item is overdue with the punishment page.
     2. Email user on invite
         - Title: Email User Invite
         - User Story: Staff gets added to organization and gets an email.
         - Story Points: 3
         - DOR:
           - When a user is added they should get an email with a link to the organization dashboard
-          - The email will also include some basic start info
+          - The email will also include some basic getting started information